-It’s been 50 years since the release of Elton John’s debut album, and his star shines as brightly as ever.
-The 72-year-old is still poised at top of the tree, thanks to the perfect balance he’s struck between his different personas – the glittering showman, the songwriting legend, and the unconventional family man.
+It’s been 50 years since the release of Elton John’s debut album, Empty Sky (1969), yet the 72-year-old is still poised at top of the tree, thanks to the perfect balance he’s struck between his different personas – the glittering showman, the songwriting legend, and now the nurturing Father of Pop.

-The secret to this sustained success is in the way he’s repeatedly re-invented himself.
-As such, he means different things to fans who came in at different points in his career.
+The secret to this sustained success is possibly the way he’s repeatedly re-invented himself over the years.
+As such, he means different things to different fans who came in at different points in his long career.

-In the early 1970s, Elton’s music was underground, and fans would carry an album of his under their arm in school hallways, as a marker of their sophisticated taste.
+In the early 1970s, Elton’s music was underground (can you believe?), and fans would carry an album of his under their arm in school hallways, as a marker of their sophisticated taste.
 These people put their headphones on to soak up the chamber pop of tracks such as The King Must Die and Tiny Dancer, before heading out to a party to spin Elton’s album of almost authentic Americana, Tumbleweed Connection.

-Reality eventually caught up with him, though.
+Eventually reality caught up with him.
 There were still hits, but most of the coverage was to be found in the gossip pages, rather than the music press.
-These stories – the announcement of his bisexuality, the unexpected marriage, the entirely expected divorce, the drug use, and the throat surgery – kept coming, until Elton went into therapy to escape his additions in 1990.
+These stories – the announcement of his bisexuality, the unexpected marriage, the entirely expected divorce, the drug use, and the throat surgery – kept coming, until Elton went into therapy to escape his addictions in 1990.

 And so began another phase in Elton’s life.
-His contributions to the Lion King meant that his music was being sung by a new generation of children.
+His contributions to the hit musical Lion King, which hit theatres in 1997, meant that his music was being sung by a new generation of children.
 (This will happen again this year when Beyoncé releases her version of Can You Feel the Love Tonight.)
 His performance of Candle in the Wind 1997 during Princess Diana’s funeral became the biggest selling single of all time.
 Collaborations with Eminem, Scissor Sisters and Clean Bandit, among many others, indicate how far his influence has spread.
 According to Oasis’ Noel Gallagher, “there has never been a cool keyboard player, except Elton John”.

 Elton found love, with film producer David Furnish, and late in life, started a family, taking the idea of same-sex parents into the mainstream.
 He has also become a major player in the fight to overcome HIV/AIDS, with his AIDS foundation raising almost half a billion dollars since its establishment in 1992.